espanaarturo/cmu_capstone/README.md

 ## Overview

-This project investigates how access to healthcare and structural determinants—such as education, income inequality, and unemployment—shape **racial disparities in preventable hospitalizations** across U.S. counties.
+This project investigates how access to healthcare and structural determinants shape **racial disparities in preventable hospitalizations** across U.S. counties.

 We developed a race-stratified modeling framework using: